denzalman/rtfm-template/readme.md

 ### Site Configuration

 There are few configuration options you can add to your `config.toml` file.
-You can also see `yaml` example [here](https://github.com/alex-shpak/hugo-book/blob/master/exampleSite/config.yaml).

 ```toml
 # (Optional) Set this to true if you use capital letters in file names